labex-labs/open-source-labs/python/python-mastery/lab-ex3-5-practical-use-of-inheritance/en/step5.md

         raise ValueError(f'Unknown format {format_name}')
 ```

-The `create_formatter()` function is a factory function that creates and returns an appropriate formatter based on a simple name like 'text', 'csv', or 'html'.
-This makes it easier for users to select a formatter without needing to know the specific class names.
+The `create_formatter()` function is a factory function.
+It checks the `format_name` argument you provide.
+If it's 'text', it creates and returns a `TextTableFormatter` object.
+If it's 'csv', it returns a `CSVTableFormatter` object, and if it's 'html', it returns an `HTMLTableFormatter` object.
+If the format name is not recognized, it raises a `ValueError`.
+This way, users can easily select a formatter just by providing a simple name, without having to know the specific class names.

-Let's test the factory function:
+Now, let's test the factory function.
+We'll use some existing functions and classes to read data from a CSV file and print it in different formats.

 ```python
 import stock